alt-react/Active-Directory-Home-Lab/README.md

 - Draw.io - for creating the network diagram
 - VirtualBox - for creating and running the virtual network and the virtual machines
 - Windows Media Creation Tool - to get Windows 10 ISO
-- Splunk SIEM - to organize logs in and analyze logs from 1 place
+- Splunk SIEM - to organize logs in and to analyze logs from 1 place
 - Splunk Universal Forwarder -
 - Sysmon -